Standardizing Laravel Applications at Northwestern University

 In an enterprise environment, knowing what happened, when it happened, who did it, and what changed is critical.
 Even when compliance isn't the driver, audit trails prove invaluable for debugging production issues, investigating security incidents, and understanding how data evolved.

-The starter implements two layers of auditing: model changes and HTTP requests.
+The starter implements two layers of auditing: model changes and API request logging.

 Model Change Auditing